-Flash, once from Macromedia but now from Adobe Systems, is the software that runs some of the coolest Web sites around.
+Flash is the software that runs some of the coolest Web sites around.
 When you surf the Web and see sites that contain animation across the entire page or buttons that do spectacular stunts when you click them, you're probably seeing some Flash magic.
 If you create a Web site, you can use Flash to rev up the basics and actively respond to users' choices so that your viewers will say, "Wow!"
+Even a lot of video that you see on the Internet, such as at YouTube.com, uses a compressed Flash video format (FLV).